imsanjeevkumar/Task1/ELK-setup.md

 **Step 2: Add Elastic Repository**

-1. Enter the following into a terminal window to import the PGP key for Elastic:
+1. Enter the following into a terminal window to import the PGP

+**key for Elastic:**

-wget -qO - https://artifacts.elastic.co/GPG-KEY-... | sudo apt-key add -
+wget -qO - https://artifacts.elastic.co/GPG-KEY-elasticsearch | sudo apt-key add

 **3. Next, install the apt-transport-https package:**